Oklahoma State–Tulsa football rivalry

-The Oklahoma State–Tulsa football rivalry is a college football rivalry game between Oklahoma State and Tulsa.
-The two teams first played each other in 1914, and the rivalry has been played on and off for a total of 75 games as of 2021.
+The Oklahoma State–Tulsa football rivalry (also known as the Turnpike Classic) is a college football rivalry game between Oklahoma State and Tulsa.
+The two teams first played each other in 1914, and the rivalry has been played on and off for a total of 77 games as of 2025.

 Series history

 From 1935 to 1956, the two teams both competed in the Missouri Valley Conference.
 In those 22 seasons, the conference champion would be won by either Oklahoma State or Tulsa 16 times.
 They played each other annually from 1926 to 1965.
 Then played again regularly from 1981 to 2000.
 The two universities are approximately 70 miles apart via the Cimarron Turnpike.

 In 1992, the Tulsa World reported that former Tulsa teammates Dave Rader and Denver Johnson were now coaching on opposite sides: Rader as Tulsa head coach and Johnson as Oklahoma State offensive line coach.

 The Bank of Oklahoma began a sponsorship deal in 2017 with Oklahoma State and Tulsa to name the series the Bank of Oklahoma Turnpike Classic.

-The next scheduled game between Oklahoma State and Tulsa is scheduled for September 14, 2024, in Stillwater, as part of annual home-and-home series that extends through 2031 with a hiatus in 2022 and 2023.
+The next scheduled game between Oklahoma State and Tulsa is scheduled for September 19, 2029, in Stillwater, as part of annual home-and-home series that extends through 2031 with a hiatus in 2022 and 2023.